 - 2008 AASLH Award of Merit

-BAP’s mission is for students to learn about local history, understand and appreciate different architectural styles and their connection to history, and contribute their research to the community of Boise.
-As an extension of the classes, students study architecture, acquire historical knowledge of their city, and meet a variety of folks in our neighborhoods.
+BAP’s mission has been for students to learn about local history, understand and appreciate different architectural styles and their connection to history, and contribute their research to the community of Boise.
+As an extension of this program, Preservation Idaho is working to expand the opportunity to submit buildings to the BAP users in Idaho and beyond.
+Our goal is to eventually expand the statewide reach of the program as the Idaho Architecture Project.
+We are still interested in engaging with teachers and are looking for educators who are interested in making participation part of their curriculum.
 The BAP is also a digital education project.
 Students learn important project skills such as architectural photography, oral interview techniques, and digital project management through participating in the BAP.
+You can see a great set of videos on the BAP website created by students that highlight the history of Idaho.

-The students completely manage and program BAP’s website (boisearchitecture.org), where pictures, architectural descriptions, and building history can be found for over 200 Boise buildings, ranging in age from over a century to new.
-Students detail their selected building by taking a collection of photos, conducting interviews, and writing a research paper.
+The current BAP website has pictures, architectural descriptions, and building history for over 200 Boise buildings, ranging in age from over a century to new.
+Students detailed their selected building by taking a collection of photos, conducting interviews, and writing a research paper.
 They post photos and a short summary of each building’s history and architectural style on the BAP website.
-BAP students also manage the project’s Facebook and Flickr sites and contribute blogs for the National Trust for Historic Preservation website under Teaching Preservation.
+BAP also has a Facebook page.